 \section{Stochastic approach to spanning trees}

-We have seen that until now the multiplicity of prioritisation vectors supplied by spanning trees approach have been amalgamated into a single priority vector either using the arithmetic mean or geometric mean.
+We have seen that until now the multiplicity of preference vectors supplied by the spanning trees approach has been amalgamated into a single "representative" preference vector either using the arithmetic mean or geometric mean.
 However, with this approach the information about the plurality of mindsets is lost.
 This is the price to pay to get a single overall ranking of alternatives.
-A different way of thinking could be to consider the plurality of ranking supplied by the plurality of priority vectors corresponding to each combination of (evaluation and weighting) spanning trees, that in turn corresponds to a mindset.
+A different way of thinking could be to consider the plurality of ranking supplied by the plurality of preference vectors corresponding to the many combinations of (evaluation and weighting) spanning trees, that in turn correspond to the multiple mindsets.